GRESB/api-docs/source/includes/_errors.md

 ---------------------------|--------------|------------------
-accepted                   |              | A boolean field must be set asset_id_unique_per_upload |              | An asset's partners_id field must uniquely identify it within its data set blank                      |              | Cannot be blank confirmation               |              | Value must match %{attribute}'s value cov_lt_tot                 |              | Maximum Coverage must be greater than or equal to Data Coverage
+accepted                   |              | A boolean field must be set asset_id_unique_per_upload |              | An asset's partners_id field must uniquely identify it within its data set asset_gt_common_and_max    |              | Asset Size cannot be less than the sum of Common and the greater of either Landlord or Tenant areas asset_size_too_big         |              | Asset Size cannot be greater than the sum of Common, Landlord, and Tenant areas blank                      |              | Cannot be blank confirmation               |              | Value must match %{attribute}'s value cov_lt_tot                 |              | Maximum Coverage must be greater than or equal to Data Coverage